SarahBass/Thumby-Virtual-Pet/README.md

 <img src="https://github.com/SarahBass/Thumby-Virtual-Pet/blob/main/Untitled%205.png">

 A Game Created in MicroPython for Thumby that simulates a virtual pet.
 The virtual pet is a star that lives in a galaxy far, far away!
-Raise the pet starting from a baby blackhole!
-The star evolves into a nebula cloud, then finally a star!
+Raise the pet starting from a baby blackhole.
+The star evolves into a nebula cloud, then finally a star.

 Play games , give toys, feed, and take proper care of hygiene.